romanspb80/evpn-for-ovn/README.md

 # evpn-for-ovn
 A prototype of EVPN-VXLAN implementation for network cloud solution based on OVN.
 # Introduction
-OVN is described in the document https://www.ovn.org/support/dist-docs/ovn-architecture.7.txt:
+OVN is described in the [document](https://www.ovn.org/support/dist-docs/ovn-architecture.7.txt):

 "OVN, the Open Virtual Network, is a system to support virtual network abstraction.
 OVN complements the existing capabilities of OVS to add native support for virtual network abstractions, such as virtual L2 and L3 overlays and security groups.
 Services such as DHCP are also  desirable  features.
 Just like OVS, OVN’s design goal is to have a production-quality implementation that can operate at significant scale."